WhitakerLab/NetworkingWorkshop/README.md

 ## Acknowledgements

-Thank you to Hania Koever and Eugene for their feedback on early designs of this workshop.
+Thank you to Hania Koever and Eugen Visan for their feedback on early designs of this workshop.